Just a few months after the reveal of the compact T-Roc, another member of Volkswagen’s expanded SUV family has been spotted.

-The latest prototype is for a new subcompact SUV that VW previewed at March’s 2016 Geneva auto show with the T-Cross Breeze concept.
+The latest prototype is for a new subcompact SUV that VW previewed at March’s 2016 Geneva motor show with the T-Cross Breeze concept.

-It’s likely the production model will keep the T-Cross name, just as we’ve seen with the transition of the T-Roc from concept to production car.
+It’s likely the production model will keep the T-Cross name, just as we’ve seen with the transition of the T-Roc from concept to production.

 Volkswagen T-Cross Breeze Concept at 2016 Geneva Motor ShowEnlarge Photo